baileyvanwormer/SpotifyToPDF/README.md

 # ExportMyMusic.com
-Turn Spotify Liked Songs and playlists into .pdf and .xlsx files to store in case Spotify servers ever remove songs or go down.
+Turn Spotify Liked Songs and playlists into .xlsx and .pdf files to store in case Spotify servers ever remove songs or go down.
+Planning to add functionality for other music streaming services in future versions.

 Link to website: https://www.exportmymusic.com